TianjiPang/IRtrack_master/README.md

 pip install -r requirements.txt
 ```

+## Note

+By default, the code was written for the data saved in .mat format.
+User can change the data loading method according to their own data format.

 ## Acknowledgement
 If this code is helpful to your research, please consider citing our paper by:
 ```